 |

-techniques, and then goes into a VERY detailed how to go about building an
+building techniques, and then goes into a VERY detailed how to go

-good website on building with earthbags.
-Some good example homes,
+building with earthbags.
+Some good example homes, step-by-step

 Low